adshhzy/SMI2016_Extrinsic/ReadMe.txt

 Be sure that the program has been built in the root directory, and the “input” folder, “output” folder are in the in the root directory.

-Noted that for generating the files for some figures (e.g fig 5, Biarc), we directly build the model in the program and do not require a input model.
+Noted that for generating files for some figures (e.g fig 5, Biarc), we directly build the model in the program and do not require a input model.

 Two output files will be generated in “output” folder as “figx_x.curf” (or “figx_x.surf”, “figx_x.volf”), and “figx_x.ply”.
 The “figx_x.ply” can be open at standard mesh viewers, but the rendering effect may be different from the exact corresponding figures in the paper.